12 Sept 2019

-As mainland consumers develop more discerning tastes, they become more demanding about their watches.
-Watches have gradually evolved from traditional timepieces with practical functions into specialist consumer goods that are trendy and ornamental and offer brand value.
-Watches mainly fall into three categories: work/business watches, casual fashionable watches and sports watches.
+As mainland consumers develop more discerning tastes, they become more demanding of watches.
+Watches have gradually evolved from traditional timepieces with practical functions into trendy, decorative consumer items offering brand value.
+Watches mainly fall into four categories: work/business watches, casual fashionable watches, sports watches and smartwatches.

-Casual fashionable watches: Fashionable in design, these watches mainly serve ornamental purposes like necklaces and bracelets.
-They are welcomed by young female consumers and are mostly worn during leisure hours.
+- Casual fashionable watches: Fashionable in design, these watches mainly serve ornamental purposes, like necklaces and bracelets.
+They are popular with young female consumers and are mostly worn during leisure hours.
 Sometimes they are also worn to match business outfits.

-Sports watches: Students and sports enthusiasts are the main consumers of these.
+- Sports watches: Students and sports enthusiasts are the main consumers of sports watches.

-About 77.1% of imported watches are from Switzerland, Japan, Hong Kong, Thailand and Singapore, with Switzerland accounting for the largest share.
+About 74.4% of imported watches are from Switzerland, Japan, Thailand, Hong Kong and Singapore, with Switzerland accounting for the largest share.